-Seite 4 von 4 implemented, such as the re-development of the Congress Hall into a football stadium or a shopping centre.
+Seite 4 von 4

+In the post-war years, the NS buildings were utilised in a pragmatic fashion.
+Several plans for their use were never implemented, such as the re-development of the Congress Hall into a football stadium or a shopping centre.
 The Congress Hall currently serves as a storage centre for various municipal departments.
 The buildings were classified as historic monuments, examples of "the monumental buildings style of the Third Reich", in 1973.
 Since that time, the City of Nuremberg has been responsible for their maintenance and has spent a considerable amount of money on this task.

-Place of Remembrance In 1985, the City of Nuremberg opened the small exhibition "Fascination and Terror - Nuremberg and National Socialism" in the Zeppelin Grandstand on the former Party Rally Grounds.
-Until shortly before the opening of the Documentation Center, this exhibition provided information on the topic.
+Place of Remembrance

+In 1985, the City of Nuremberg opened the small exhibition "Fascination and Terror - Nuremberg and National Socialism" in the Zeppelin Grandstand on the former Party Rally Grounds.
+Until shortly before the opening of the Documentation Centre, this exhibition provided information on the topic.
 Because of structural problems, it could, however, only be held open during the summer months.
 The continuously growing number of visitors and the approaching 950th anniversary of Nuremberg put up the demand for better and much more comprehensive information about this chapter of the city's history (see Press Text 03).

+This folder also includes the following information texts about the Documentation Centre:

+01 The Documentation Centre 2001 - 2017

+02 The Former Nazi Party Rally Grounds

+03 The History of the Documentation Centre

+04 The Architecture

+05 The Permanent Exhibition "Fascination & Terror"

+06 Educational Programme

+07 General Information

+08 Time Line 2001 to 2017

-For further information, please contact the Documentation Center Nazi Party Rally Grounds, Tel. +49-(0)911-231-5666.
+For further information, please contact the office of the Documentation Centre Former Nazi Party Rally Grounds, Tel. +49-(0)911-408 70 292.